To know the answers to these questions above, you must read this article. So let's get straight to it!

 NTFS Allocation Unit Size for Images:

-On the other hand, if you have a devoted drive to images and music, it might change things; for example, the music and image files are smaller than the movies.
+On the other hand, having a devoted drive to images and music might change things; for example, the music and image files are smaller than the movies.
 Hence, you may aim to keep the size of your allocation units below the size of your audio and video files.

 How to Set NTFS Allocation Unit Size